It might have an unusual-sounding name, but the Dutch Reach is a car safety technique that could help to save the lives of cyclists.

 What is ‘car dooring’ a cyclist?

-‘Dooring’ a cyclist is when a motorist in a parked car opens their car door into the path of an oncoming cyclist without looking.
+‘Dooring’ a cyclist is when a motorist in a parked car opens their car door into the path of an approaching cyclist without looking.

 This causes the cyclist to hit the door or swerve dangerously, which could injure or even kill them.